• Facebook

 • One last tip I do is to completely turn the teaching guide and everything over to my older kid.
 When you’re finished with the younger kids, let your middle or high school kid work through the lessons at their pace or at their will.
 For example, Tiny skipped all over the place when it came to reading and what interested him.
 That is such a liberating feeling for any learner and it’s the way to encourage independent learning.
 A lot of Beautiful Feet Books curriculum can be used that way, which is why I’ve been a user for a long time and couldn’t be more pleased.

 The last thing I know you want to know about is whether it’s Christian or secular.
 I guess that depends on your definition of those two concepts.
-It’s easier to tell you that it’s very friendly toward both type of views which I appreciate.

 While it has some parts that ask your child to write a Bible verse, you can leave it, use it, or add your own.
 That part shows they support a Christian view.
-However, their goal with their curriculum is to leave it up to you as the parent to add your worldview.
-I can say it’s more easily done with this curriculum than many I use which saturate their curriculum with their Christian or secular worldview and makes it almost impossible to tweak.

 If you’re wanting to use curriculum that teaches science through storytelling with a focus on hands-on learning by using a part unit study approach and part Charlotte Mason, you’ll love this curriculum like I do.

-Read about the other curriculum I’ve used here at Early American and World History, the Medieval History Sr. High levels and Medieval History Adv.
-Int. & Jr. High Pack history curriculum.
+Read about the other curriculum I’ve used here at Early American and World History which is not available anymore and revamped, the Medieval History Sr. High levels and Medieval Intermediate Pack.

 How to Purchase It.